Anticipating, developing, and partnering

 Today, many countries experience the simultaneous inflows and outflows of migration.
 However, it is alarmingly common that migrant workers do not enjoy decent working conditions.
 In this course, organized in partnership with the European Training Foundation, participants learn about the different skills dimensions of migration, as well as how to design programmes aimed at improving decent work for migrants.

 Join this course to learn how to create more and better jobs for migrants.

-Learn from ITCILO trainers and European Training Foundation specialists
+Learn from ITCILO trainers, ILO, and European Training Foundation specialists

 This course aims to promote better labour-market outcomes for migrant workers in both sending and receiving countries.
 Key topics including skills recognition, labour-market information systems, and the role of public employment services and recruitment agencies.

 This course focuses on the skills-related components of policies and programmes for migrant workers.